Sneaky Tony's bartender

 • Recommended

 Hidden among Northbridge’s heritage rooftops, this tiny but mighty house of fun stands out as a firm favourite.
-It’s all about that fresh air at Mechanics Institute, and it’s hot property too with a laneway-type deck that’s wedged between two red-brick walls and dotted with sun shades to keep you safe from Perth spicy sunshine.
+It’s all about that fresh air at Mechanics Institute, and it’s hot property too, with a laneway-type deck that’s wedged between two red-brick walls and dotted with sun shades to keep you safe from Perth's intense sunshine.
 And while the area feels industrial with its relatively plain fitout, the tunes keep it cool with the likes of The Beatles and The Doors on rotation.
 Mechanics Institute is a key voice in Perth’s cocktail conversation, with a quick but quirky board of daily-changing drinks.
-Past hits have included a PB and Jealous with Sheep Dog whisky, macadamia, raspberry and coffee, and a Starward Colada with tropical notes of pineapple, coconut and lime.
+Past hits have included a PB and Jealous with Sheep Dog whisky, macadamia, raspberry and coffee; and a Starward Colada with tropical notes of pineapple, coconut and lime.
 With an alfresco roof deck, sing-out-loud soundtracks and the ability to order an XL one-size-defeats-all Flipside Burger at the bar, you’re in for a guaranteed good time.

-Address: Rear 222 William Street, Northbridge
+Address: Rosen Buildings, Rear 222 William St, Northbridge

-Opening hours: Tues-Thurs 4pm-10:30pm; Fri-Sun 3pm-12am
+Opening hours: Tues-Thurs 4pm-12am; Fri-Sun 3pm-12am

 Melissa Woodley